doctrine/dbal/docs/en/reference/configuration.rst

 **Requires** drizzle plugin ``mysql_protocol`` or ``mysql_unix_socket_protocol`` to be enabled.
-On Ubuntu this can be done by editing ``/etc/drizzle/conf.d/mysql-protocol.cnf`` or ``/etc/drizzle/conf.d/mysql-unix-socket-protocol.cnf`` and restart drizzled daemon.
+On Ubuntu this can be done by editing ``/etc/drizzle/conf.d/mysql-protocol.cnf`` or ``/etc/drizzle/conf.d/mysql-unix-socket-protocol.cnf`` and restarting the drizzled daemon.

 -  ``user`` (string): Username to use when connecting to the database.
 Only needed if authentication is configured for drizzled.